 The same method is used for cooking custards, terrines, and chocolate.

-Truly, this is one of the most elegant, restaurant-worthy egg dishes you could hope for!
+Truly, shirred eggs (another common name for ramekin baked eggs) are one of the most elegant, restaurant-worthy egg dishes you could hope for!
 Make it once, and we’re certain it’ll become a regular in your breakfast rotation.

-If you make this Eggs en Cocotte recipe, please let us know by leaving a review and rating below!
+If you make these French baked eggs, please let us know by leaving a review and ⭐️⭐️⭐️⭐️⭐️ rating below!
+I just know you’re going to love these!

 If you love this recipe, consider trying the following next!